paddycull/PSOracleQuery/README.md

 ![alt text](./ExampleScreenshots/SuccessMessage.png "Multiple Query example")

 ## Alternative Credentials
-The function also supports different Credentials.
-The TargetCredential is used to connect to the target machine, and the DatabaseCredential is used to connect to the database.
-TargetCredential defaults to current user, and if DatabaseCredential is not passed it connects as sysdba via Windows Authentication.
+The function also supports optionally using different credentials.
+The TargetCredential is used to connect to the target machine if ODP.NET is not insalled locally, and the DatabaseCredential is used to connect to the database.

+TargetCredential defaults to current user credentials, and if DatabaseCredential is not passed it connects as sysdba using OS Authentication. (similar to using "connect /@DbName as sysdba")

 ```powershell
 $TargetCredential = Get-Credential
 $DatabaseCredential = Get-Credential -UserName "system" -Message "Enter the user password"